Partnerships and cooperation for ecosystem conservation, management, and good aquatic stewardship

 Ensuring healthy catchments requires engagement and collaboration across a range of public and private stakeholders.
 Griffith University builds on our research expertise to work with key stakeholders to support water management improvements within our local catchments.

-A research project 20 years in the making to restore a dynamic creek system in NSW's Hunter region has yielded fantastic results for the environment and all involved.
+A research project over 20 years in the making to restore a dynamic creek system in NSW's Hunter region has yielded fantastic results for the environment and all involved.

 Griffith University’s Associate Professor Andrew Brooks started on the experiment to stabilise the creek that ran through Brian Woodward and Sally Middleton’s property in 2001.